Gender roles in Francoist Spain

 Gender roles in Francoist Spain became more regressive following the end of the Spanish Civil War.
 Women, who had achieved some degree of liberation during the Second Republic, were forced back into the home.
 Misogyny and heteronormativity became linchpins in the new fascist Spain, underpinned by Hispanic eugenics.
-Under this system, anyone who did not adhere to state and religious mandated gender roles and who expressed any deviance from Roman Catholic sexual norms was considered by both church and state to be a sex pervert.
+Under this system, anyone who did not adhere to state and religious mandated gender roles and who expressed any deviance from Roman Catholic sexual norms was considered by both church and state to be a sexual pervert.

 Gender roles depended on whether or not a man or woman was married and had children.
-For married women, their role was to be a mother.
-For men, their role was to support the home.
+For married women, the role was to be a mother.
+For men, the role was to support the home.
 For unmarried women, gender roles were often more complex because of the economic necessity to work when gender roles strictly dictated that a woman's place should be exclusively inside the home.
 These gender roles would impact all aspects of life, including dating and marriage.

 Modern Spanish womanhood conceptually entered Spain as a result of the emerging consumerist culture.
 This concept began the first major challenge to regime-mandated gender roles.
 Sección Feminina played a critical role in forcing female compliance with their gender roles, sanctioned by the state to do so.
 As these norms began to change in the 1960s and 1970s, the organization tried to change some to remain culturally relevant.